awostenberg/Fury/README.md

 but network throughput is 1 GBit/second.
 0. The server should "write client performance data to a db".
 This is not yet implemented.
 But raw data is in the server log.
 Grep is your friend.
 0. System "should run on Ubuntu 12.04".
-Verified on Ubuntu 14.04 not yet 12.04.
+Verified on Ubuntu 12.04.
-F# and it's runtime happened to be prebuilt for 14.04 from option 1 [here](http://fsharp.org/use/linux/).
-If that doesn't work, consider from that list option 2 or 5.